-With the UK having emerged from the remainder of the Covid-19 restrictions, the airlines and airports are overwhelmed by the volume of Brits packing their suitcases and jet-setting across the globe to enjoy their first holiday in potentially 3 years.
-This hasn't come without its issues, as we have seen on the news flights have been cancelled and the airlines have been overwhelmed with the number of visitors flooding through their doors.
+Last summer we saw the aftermath of the UK having emerged from the remainder of the Covid-19 restrictions, the airlines and airports were overwhelmed by the volume of Brits packing their suitcases and jet-setting across the globe to enjoy their first holiday in potentially 3 years.
+Flights were been cancelled and the airlines were been overwhelmed with the number of visitors flooding through their doors.
+In the lead up to this summer, you may be worrying that the situation could repeat itself and you should stay informed on what to do if that is the case.
 So what are your rights? <br> <br>

 Can I get my money back if it’s cancelled?